strikersix23/ciso/README.markdown

 ciso is a simple commandline utility to compress PSP iso files.

-This package is an OSX port of a package provided by Ubuntu: http://packages.ubuntu.com/search?keywords=ciso
+This package is an termux for android  port of a package provided by Ubuntu: http://packages.ubuntu.com/search?keywords=ciso

 # Installation